-The HKMA has engaged a service provider to conduct a mystery shopping programme to assess whether authorised institutions are in compliance with HKMA guidance and requirements during the account opening processes.
-The programme will focus on the firms’ interaction with the customer when opening accounts for small and medium-sized enterprises and ethnic minority customers.
-It will help assess the adequacy and effectiveness of the measures adopted by authorised institutions to improve customer interfacing.
+The HKMA has engaged a service provider to conduct a mystery shopping program to assess whether authorized institutions are in compliance with HKMA guidance and requirements during the account opening processes.
+The program will focus on the firms’ interaction with the customer when opening accounts for small and medium-sized enterprises and ethnic minority customers.
+It will help assess the adequacy and effectiveness of the measures adopted by authorized institutions to improve customer interfacing.

 MAS sets up international advisory panel for cyber security

 MAS launches second consultation on new regulatory framework for payments